 The length of time needed to complete the requirements of a Seminary Certification program for students enrolling without a bachelor's degree will usually be three years, depending upon previous college credits.

-In addition to the General Education courses (except physical education activity courses), students must take the program courses shown below.
+In addition to most General Education courses, students normally take the program courses shown below.